Forecasting Characteristic 3D Poses of Human Actions: Capturing Multi-Modality with Heatmap Predictions

 \section{Capturing Multi-Modality with Heatmap Predictions}

-We aim to learn to predict likely future locations for an output pose joint $j$, characterized by a probability heatmap $H_j$ over a volumetric grid of possible pose joint locations.
-We take as input the 3D locations of the 25 joints comprising the initial pose observation (as well as condition on any already predicted output pose joints), and construct a neural network to learn the different dependencies between human skeleton joints to inform the final heatmap prediction.
+We aim to learn to predict likely future locations for an output pose joint $j$, characterized by a probability heatmap $\mathbf{H}_j$ over a volumetric grid of possible pose joint locations.
+From the input sequence of $N$ pose observations of $J$ joints, and conditioned on any already predicted joints, we construct an attention-driven neural network to learn the different dependencies between human skeleton joints to inform the final heatmap prediction.

-Figure~\ref{fig:architecture} shows an overview of our network architecture.
-We process the input joints as well as prior joints (if there are any) first with an MLP which learns a higher-dimensional body joint representation.
-We then compute an attention map representing dependencies of the intended joint prediction with the input set of pose joints.
-This way, the network learns not only how different joints in the skeleton affect each other directly (in situations where one joint is directly connected to another in the kinematic chain, eg. right ellbow affects right hand placement) but also learns to exploit more subtle dependencies like how the placement of feet will influence the final location of the hands.
+\paragraph{Attention-Driven Sequence Encoding.} We represent the body joints of the input sequence $\mathbf{X}_{1:N} = [\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_N]$ as an $N\times J \times 3$ ($N=10$ as well as $J=25$ for the GRAB dataset and $J=17$ for Human 3.6M, respectively) concatenation of the joint locations over time.
+Features are first extracted with a single-layer GRU \cite{cho2014learning}.
+We then compute an attention map from these features, representing dependencies to the input set of pose joints.
+This way, the network learns not only how different joints in the skeleton affect each other directly (e.g., kinematic relationships) but also learns to exploit more subtle correlations such as likely positions of one hand with respect to the other.
 Following the formalism of Scaled Dot-Product Attention \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, popularized in natural language processing, our attention maps are computed from a query $\boldsymbol{Q}$ and a set of key-value pairs $\boldsymbol{K}$ and $\boldsymbol{V}$.
-During training, the MLP learns representations for $\boldsymbol{Q}$, $\boldsymbol{K}$, and $\boldsymbol{V}$ which are shared between all joints.
+During training, representations for $\boldsymbol{Q}$, $\boldsymbol{K}$, and $\boldsymbol{V}$ are learned which are shared between all joints.
 This allows us to project all joints into the same embedding space where we can then compare the joint of interest (represented by $\boldsymbol{Q}$) with all other joints ($\boldsymbol{K}$) to inform which parts of $\boldsymbol{V}$ (the learned latent representation for all joints which will be passed to the decoder) are relevant for this joint of interest.